 arbitrary host environment functionality to WebAssembly code, similar to a

 syscall.
 For example, a shell environment could define a builtin

 stdio module with an export

 A module can declare a sequence of exports which are returned at instantiation time to the host environment.
-Each export has three fields: a name, whose meaning is defined by the host environment, a type, indicating whether the export is a function, global, memory or table, and an index into the type’s corresponding index space.
+Each export has three fields: a name, which is required to be valid UTF-8, whose meaning is defined by the host environment, a type, indicating whether the export is a function, global, memory or table, and an index into the type’s corresponding index space.

 All definitions are exportable: functions, globals, linear memories and tables.
 The meaning an exported definition is defined by the host environment.
 However, if another WebAssembly instance imports the definition, then both instances will share the same definition and the associated state (global variable value, linear memory bytes, table elements) is shared.

 In the MVP, only immutable global variables can be exported.